 Always talk to your child’s physician if you have concerns regarding constipation.
 The above symptoms may also have other underlying causes that need to be addressed.

 Strategies for improving constipation include using perfect potty posture.
-Use of appropriate positioning on the toilet allows for pelvic floor relaxation which can assist with complete emptying of bowel and bladder contents when sitting and also places child in the optimal position for having a bowel movement.
+Use of appropriate positioning on the toilet allows for pelvic floor relaxation which can assist with the complete emptying of bowel and bladder contents when sitting and also places the child in the optimal position for having a bowel movement.

 - Leaning forward slightly with arms propped on legs